OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 Audit_Log   -> (Seed, Transmissions)
 ````

-To put it in perspective, we need tho highligh that Prebid SSO Data
+To put it in perspective, we need tho highligh that Prebid Addressability Framework Data
 and transmissions contain signatures:
 * The Identifiers (one for each)
 * The Preferences (one for all)